FabioZumbi12/RedProtect/README.md

 ## RedProtect Add-ons:

-This add-ons extends RedProtect flags, functions and more.
+These add-ons extend RedProtect flags, functions and more.

 ### Killer Projectiles: